-For this reason, you need to optimize the entire contact process so that the customer stays on the line.
-Fixing your IVR call flow and creating self-service options are a few ways to reduce the number of hang-up results by minimizing the time a customer stays on hold.
-Also, when call center supervisors manage scheduling difficulties correctly and monitor call durations, call abandonment rates drop.
+The entire contact process should be optimized so that the customer stays on the line.
+Fixing your IVR call flow and creating self-service options are a few ways to reduce the number of hang-up results since this minimizes the customer hold time.

-A 10% abandonment rate is high, but a rate between 5 and 8% is deemed to be in the acceptable range.
+A call abandonment rate between 5 and 8% is deemed to be in the acceptable range.
 Also, for those reaching prospects on smartphones, mobile call abandonment rates tend to be higher – sometimes as high as 20%.

-To measure your center’s call abandonment rate, use this formula: The total number of abandoned calls ÷ The total number of incoming calls
+This call center metric is measured by the total number of abandoned calls ÷ the total number of incoming calls

-The AHT metric for a call center is the average time it takes for an agent to resolve a customer issue.
-As a rule, shorter interactions correlate with customer satisfaction, which is why this and first call resolution are so important for call center success.
-This also helps agents to have a higher total number of calls during the day, which is critical for success.
+This call center metric is the average time it takes for an agent to resolve a customer issue.
+Shorter interactions typically correlate with customer satisfaction, which is why this metric and FCR are so important for call center success.

 To measure your center’s average handle time, use this formula:

 The total talk time of the agent + the total time customers have spent in the queue + the after-call work time.
 Divide that total by the total number of incoming calls.